 Many countries will accept the British National Overseas passport as legitimate

 It is likely that most of the countries that have signed agreements with the Hong Kong government may not pay heed to the move.
 The government officials in countries like New Zealand, Italy, Sweden, South Korea, and Italy said they will regard the British National Overseas passport as a valid document for issuing visas.

 The British government said it is serious about fulfilling a moral, historic commitment made to the people of Hong Kong.
 It said the British National Overseas passport allows Hong Kong residents to study, live, and pursue jobs in the UK.
 They can also apply for British citizenship after a period.
 Britain handed Hong Kong back over to Chinese rule in 1997.
 However, the handover was done in exchange for a promise of autonomy.

 The latest move by the Hong Kong government has received a backlash from many human rights groups on social media platforms.
 Chief Executive and founder of Hong Kong Watch Benedict Rogers said in a tweet: “Outrageous and wrong.
 The UK must mount a counter-initiative to ensure governments don’t listen to #HongKong regime’s nonsense.”

 Hong Kong group “Fight For Freedom.
 Stand With Hong Kong” also issued a tweet:

 As Beijing has been trying to tighten its grip on Hong Kong, the voices of dissent have become louder.
-The city has undergone a series of pro-democracy protests after 2019.
-However, the CCP retaliated by imposing the National Security Law and has imprisoned many of the activists.
+The city has undergone a series of pro-democracy protests since 2019.
+However, the CCP retaliated by imposing the National Security Law and imprisoned many of the activists.
 It remains to be seen where this diplomatic fallout over the passport will land.